zupalex/luaXroot/README.md

 # luaXroot
 A binder to use ROOT classes in Lua and merging ROOT TApplication with the Lua interpreter (unix only).

+For a more detailed documentation (WIP): [wiki page](https://zupalex.github.io/)

 **A basic GUI using Python has been introduced as an experimental feature (December 2017, tested with Python 2.7).
-This feature will be extended in the future to allow user to customize the GUI via python scripts (adding buttons, fields, ...) but might create issues in its current state.
+User can customize the GUI via python scripts (adding buttons, fields, ...) using the file user/userscripts.py.
+An example of user modified GUI will be added soon.
 It is disabled by default.
-To enable it, add the following to your userlogon.lua: luaXrootParams.usepygui = true**
+To enable it, add the following to your userlogon.lua: SetUsePYGui(true)**

 What it does:
 - Start a "standard" lua interpreter and run a derived version of the ROOT TApplication in the background.